James Arthur – James Arthur

 Thankfully there are more worthy tracks than embarrassing ones; Is This Love? shows real promise.
 The album is an easy listen and a great first attempt – it won’t be his last one for sure.
 Ending with a short rap track and forward-planning Flyin’ suggests he’ll be back for more.
 Hopefully Arthur won’t lose his natural talent to the power of studio processing.

-James Arthur was released on 4th November 2013, for further information or to order the album visit here.
+James Arthur was released on 4th November 2013.
+For further information or to order the album visit James Arthur’s website here.

 Watch the official video for You’re Nobody ‘til Somebody Loves You here: